 Nonfiction readers seek insight, help, knowledge, and encouragement.
 An author must show authority in the chosen topic when delivering a book to these readers.

-When several reader reviews use the word “dry” to describe an author’s style, that’s a turnoff to me as a consumer.
 Dynamic writing is essential, even when the topic is intense.
 I love books that beg me to read them even when the subject doesn’t apply to me.
 Now that’s a well-written and engaging book.

 Read Before Writing

 Writers eager to be published must know the competition, so read what’s already available, preferably published within the last couple of years.
 Take notes to keep from repeating the same settings or ideas in fiction.
 The nonfiction author should make sure an author with an international platform has yet to publish a similar book.

 Visit publishers’ websites to discover their books.
 Some publishers offer submissions guidelines.

 We aren’t perfect in our response speed.
 Please follow up if you don’t hear from us.
 Every submission we receive is reviewed.
 We attempt to respond to every offer.
 You can send proposals to email@example.com.
 (Please visit the guidelines for specifics.)